 Who knows about the subject? - for example, the academic community, NGOs

 Who has an interest in the subject? - For example, community groups, groups with special interests.

 Here are some free e-books that provide a lot of information and practical advice on various aspects of planning, managing and evaluating consultation programs.

 “Good consultation costs money but poor consultation can cost a lot more”

 Successful public consultation means different things to different individuals and organisations.
 For some, it means improving their brand image, increased stakeholder support and reduced external risks.
 For others, it is about meeting regulatory or lender requirements, or gaining broad community support to obtain ‘social license to operate’.
-Although success may look a little different for companies and organisations operating in different market sectors, most of them agree that high quality stakeholder engagement helps achieve better project outcomes.
+Although success may look a little different for companies and organisations operating in different market sectors, most of them agree that high quality stakeholder management and engagement helps achieve better project outcomes.

-Benefits of effective public consultation:
+Benefits of public consultation include:

 For most sectors, public or private, public consultation is generally required during the planning phase.